Primary Biliary Cholangitis (Primary Biliary Cirrhosis)

 Symptoms & Causes

-Common early symptoms of primary biliary cholangitis are feeling tired and itchy skin.
-As the disease gets worse, you may have more symptoms.
-Although the exact cause of the disease is unknown, the immune system and environmental triggers may play a role.
+Common early symptoms of primary biliary cholangitis are feeling tired and having itchy skin.
+Many people have no symptoms when they are first diagnosed.
+Experts aren’t sure what causes primary biliary cholangitis, but genes and environmental triggers may play a role.

 Diagnosis